Spacecraft bus (James Webb Space Telescope): Structure

-Although the bus will operate in the weightless environment of outer space, during launch it must survive the equivalent of 45 tons.
+Although the bus was primarily designed to operate in the weightless environment of outer space, during launch it must survive the equivalent of 45 tons.
 The structure can support 64 times its own weight.

 The spacecraft bus is connected to the Optical Telescope Element and sunshield via the Deployable Tower Assembly.
 The interface to the launch vehicle in on outside; taking the form of a cone, it along with the payload adapter transmits the weight and acceleration forces outward launch vehicle walls.

 The structure of the bus walls are made of carbon fiber composite and graphite composite.

 The bus is 3508 mm long without the solar arrays.
 From one edge of an extended radiator shade to another it is 6775 mm; this includes the length of the two two-meter-wide radiator shades.
 The tail-dragger solar array is 5900 mm but it is normally at an angle of 20° towards the sunshield.
 The array is in front of the sunshield segments shield deployment boom, which at the end of it also has a trim tab attached.

 The bus structure itself weighs 350 kg.

-Once JWST is launched, it begins to unfolded and extend to its operating configuration.
-The plan is that during its first week the deployable tower will extend, which will separate the bus from the upper spacecraft by about 2 meters.
+Once JWST was launched, the bus began to unfold and extend to its operating configuration.
+The plan was that during its first week of operation, the deployable tower would extend, which would separate the bus from the upper spacecraft by about 2 meters.